Datavault-UK/automate-dv/docs/workedexample.md

 - examine and profile the TPCH dataset to explore how we can map it to the Data Vault architecture.
 - create a raw staging layer.
 - process the raw staging layer.
-- create a Data Vault with hubs, links and satellites using dbtvault and pre-written models.
+- create a Data Vault with hubs, links, satellites and transactional links using dbtvault and pre-written models.

 ## Pre-requisites